Introduction to International Arbitration

 • wish to learn more about international arbitration and its benefits to users;

-• wish to become an Associate member of CIArb.
+• wish to become an Associate member of Ciarb.

-English Language Competence – CIArb training and assessment is carried out in English it is therefore essential that candidates are proficient in both written and spoken English.
+English Language Competence – Ciarb training and assessment is carried out in English it is therefore essential that candidates are proficient in both written and spoken English.
 Where English is not a candidate’s first language it is recommended that they have achieved a standard that is, as a minimum, equivalent to the International English Language Testing System (IELTS) level 7 or a score of 94-101 in the Test of English as a Foreign Language (TOEFL) system.
-CIArb issues this advice as a guideline and, while it will not require any evidence of this standard prior to enrolment on a course, candidates who do not have this standard of English may be disadvantaged.
+Ciarb issues this advice as a guideline and, while it will not require any evidence of this standard prior to enrolment on a course, candidates who do not have this standard of English may be disadvantaged.

 How will I be assessed?